-- Activities which are planned to encourage full and active participation by all children, irrespective of ability
+- activities which are planned to encourage full and active participation by all children, irrespective of ability,

-- Children with specific speech and language and auditory problems will be identified and specialist help sought, where appropriate
+- children with specific speech and language and auditory problems will be identified and specialist help sought, where appropriate,

-- Presentations of learning for parents
+- presentations of learning for parents,

-- Choral speaking events
+- choral speaking events.

-Y1 Phonics Screening – Miss Coleman
+Information about Phonics and Y1 Phonics Screening – Miss Coleman

 INFORMATION AND GUIDANCE FOR PARENTS